GGEMS/ggems/doc/source/detectors.rst

 .. sectionauthor:: Julien Bert
 .. codeauthor:: Didier Benoit

-This detector in mainly use in CT application.
-Flatpanel can orbiting around the patient and count the number of particles reaching the detctor using energy threshold.
+This detector in mainly used in CT applications.
+Flatpanel can orbit around the patient and count the number of particles reaching the detector using an energy threshold.
 Particles are not navigated within the detector.

 ------------

 .. c:function:: void set_dimension( f32 width, f32 height, f32 depth )

-    Set dimension of the detctor.
+    Set dimension of the detector.

     .. c:var:: width